Clinton man faces felony charge in connection with Pennington Road shootings

 Newman said the special prosecutor has chosen not to charge Jeremy Robinson because he “suffered enough” with his gunshot wound and the loss of his father.

 A warrant for Dixon's arrest was issued Tuesday through Vigo Superior Court 1.
 Dixon was booked into the Vigo County Jail on Wednesday.
-His bond is set at $50,000 with no 10 percent allowed.
+His bond was set at $50,000 with no 10 percent allowed, but the court ordered Dixon's release Thursday afternoon.

 Meanwhile, a civil lawsuit previously filed in February by the estate of David Robinson seeks damages against Joseph for the negligent discharge of a firearm, killing Robinson.